-In other words, a capital gain is the difference between the purchase price and the current market price of an investment.
-In the case of debt funds, you make long term capital gains when your holding period is more than 36 months.
+In other words, a capital gain is a difference between the purchase price and the sale price of an investment.
+In the case of debt funds which are long term in nature(held for more than 36 months), capital gains are arrived after indexing the purchase price of the investment.

 Unlike equity funds, long term capital gains on debt funds are taxable at the rate of 20% with the benefit of indexation.
 Remember, indexation does not apply to equity funds.

 Indexation makes the game of investment a win-win affair.

 Gains from the sale of debt mutual fund units are classified as capital gains, which allows the investor to use indexation while computing the tax.
 This is applicable to long-term capital gains on investments that have been held for 36 months and more.

 To arrive at the Indexed Cost of Acquisition (ICoA), you have to use the following formula: